 Describing the birth of the twins and the precautionary measures that were taken, Dr Madela said: "We prepared everything to ensure that we are ready.
 We were proactive.
 We anticipated everything.
 We did not want to start looking for things that we knew we would need.
 We made sure the necessary drugs are in place so that once the second baby is out, and we have removed the placenta, we administer them.
 We did not want to wait for the mother to bleed.
-We prevented it from the word go."
+We prevented it from the word go.
+I am very grateful for this team.
+They are very professional and dedicated.
+They are also very compliant, which makes them very easy to work with.
+They are also very friendly and supportive towards patients."